Sundays at 2:00pm

 Tuesdays at 2:00pm

 The City of Atascadero maintains a petanque terrain (playing space) open all year.

-Games are currently played every Sunday and Tuesday at 3:00pm.
+Games are currently played every Sunday and Tuesday.

 There is no registration, no signup, no fee.
 Teams are made up on the spot, depending on how many players show up.
 No petanque balls?
 No worries!
 Players always have extras to lend to visitors and newcomers.